federicoImmeLav/federicoImmeLav/README.md

 ## Hi there 👋

+# 👨‍🏫 Hi, I'm a teacher!

+I teach coding and web development.
+I love creating fun projects and discovering the stories my students share with me.

+🚀 Between lessons, I like to experiment with HTML, CSS, JavaScript, and anything that can turn into something useful (or at least interesting).

+I believe code is a way to learn, tell stories, and have fun together.

+> "Every bug is just an adventure in disguise." 🐞
 <!--
 **federicoImmeLav/federicoImmeLav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.